 Powering western NSW with wind

-Epuron's largest project to date w- and where better for it than spacious central NSW.
+Epuron's largest project to date, and where better for it than spacious western NSW.
 The Silverton site was first identified by Epuron in late 2006, and the project jointly developed with input from Macquarie Capital to allow for up to 1000 megawatts to be built.

-With the first stage of 200 MW under construction by AGL, Silverton will soon be making use of outback winds and providing clean energy to one of Australia's largest electricity retailers.
+With the first stage of 200 MW built by AGL, Silverton is now making use of outback winds and providing clean energy to one of Australia's largest electricity retailers.

 With a potential operational capacity in excess of 1,000MW, the wind farm would generate approximately 4.5% of New South Wales’ total power consumption at the time of development.
 In a typical year, the electricity generated from the site would be equivalent to the consumption of over 430,000 NSW homes.